knative/docs/docs/serving/setting-up-custom-ingress-gateway.md

----
-title: "Setting up custom ingress gateway"
-linkTitle: "Configuring the ingress gateway"
-weight: 55
-type: "docs"
----

-# Setting up custom ingress gateway
+# Configuring the ingress gateway

 Knative uses a shared ingress Gateway to serve all incoming traffic within Knative service mesh, which is the `knative-ingress-gateway` Gateway under